Harry-Yates/Harry-Yates/README.md

 San José 21° ☀️ · Stockholm -1° ☀️

 # 21°
 ☀️ **This afternoon, clear skies with excellent visibility.
-Golden hour now.**
+Golden hour for ~45 mins.**

 **↑** 24° **↓** 17° · Tomorrow: ☀️ 27°
 Week: ▁▆▅▆▆▃█ (23° to 28°)